Warpaint London plc -Statement of Compliance with the QCA Corporate Governance Code

-In 2018 one key supplier from China was responsible for approximately 24% of the Group’s own brand range of colour cosmetics.
-If there were some catastrophic event that reduced or stopped the supply from this key supplier then the directors are able to place orders with other existing suppliers.
+In 2019 one key supplier from China was responsible for approximately 20% (2018:24%) of the Group’s own brand ranges of colour cosmetics.
+If there were some catastrophic event that reduced or stopped the supply from this key supplier then the Directors are able to place orders with other existing suppliers.
 However, this would take several months to implement and such an event would therefore have a material adverse effect on the Group’s financial position, results of operations and future prospects.

 All products are manufactured in facilities approved by relevant authorities.
 The ingredients in each product are compliant with and meet the relevant standards required by the markets to which the products will be sold into.
 There is however always the risk that an end user could have an allergic or other reaction to an individual product leading to the possibility of compensation claims and potentially damaging the good reputation of the Group’s brands.
 The directors have every colour cosmetic item independently checked by a qualified chemist for compliance with EU legislation and maintain adequate product and public liability insurance so as to ensure that any claims have little impact on the Group’s profitability.

 The Group has one customer in Spain with over 90 stores.
-In 2018 this customer represented 9.7% of own-brand and close-out revenues, we currently have an excellent working relationship with this customer.
-Significant goodwill in our brands has been built up by this customer.
+In 2019 this customer represented 10.7% (2018: 9.7%) of own brand and close-out revenues, we currently have an excellent working relationship with this customer.
+Significant goodwill in our own brands has been built up by this customer.
 The directors believe that, should the customer decide not to sell our brands, a large amount (if not all) of the existing business will be taken up by other retailers in Spain.